Building Professionals For Home Improvement

 How to obtain planning permission

-Your local planning and building control officers will be able to tell you whether planning permission is necessary, if it is likely to be granted and how to obtain it.
+Your local planning and building control officers can determine whether you need planning permission, assess its likelihood of approval, and explain how to obtain it.

 When applying for planning permission, there shouldn’t be too many delays before you get an official answer (usually around 42 days).